garth-c/PowerBI/README.md

 # create multiple dashboards & interpret the results

 The first dashboard is a high level static view of the sales environment.
 This dashboard shows an analysis and decomposition of sales data by specific parameters that would be useful to management.
 This dashboard breaks downs sales by customer type, customer country, as well as it displays sales (gross and net) over time to look for visible trends.
-In addition, it displays the discount amount and gross margin over time to also look for obvious visible trends and the relationship of discount and gross marging.
+In addition, it displays the discount amount and gross margin over time to also look for obvious visible trends and the relationship of discount and gross margin.

 <img width="658" alt="image" src="https://github.com/garth-c/PowerBI/assets/138831938/47567e3b-32a4-4b8e-b62a-fc9d735ffa72">